 JD Graduation RequirementsThis course typically satisfies all or some of the following JD graduation requirements:

-Judicial Decisionmaking is a course that will examine these questions and many like them.
+This course that will examine these questions and many like them.
 In law schools, these sorts of questions get limited attention: our focus is primarily on the legal doctrine or rules themselves.
 Social scientists take a very different approach, studying the behavior of judges rather than legal doctrine and trying to understand what accounts for judicial outcomes and the shape of legal institutions.
 This course will marry the social science literature and the questions it raises to a set of normative problems within the law itself.

 Please note that course organization and content may vary substantially from semester to semester and descriptions are not necessarily professor specific.
 Please contact the instructor directly if you have particular course-related questions.